Download OpenAPI specification:Download

 # runs Java with parameters referring to input and output folder

-java -jar build/libs/example_ra.jar --input=../data --output=output
+java -jar build/libs/example_{ENGINE}.jar --input=../data --output=output

-(glibc >= 2.14)* Only Python and C SDKs are supported.
+full packages provide the full functionality and are available for mainstream targets only:win-x8664macos-armv8* (macOS 11 "Big Sur" or later) 2.3macos-x8664* (macOS 11 "Big Sur" or later; until aivis engine version 2.9.0) 2.3linux-x8664 (glibc >= 2.14)* Only Python and C SDKs are supported.
 Java SDK is not available for this target.

 To use the Python-SDK you must download the SDK artifact (flavor and target generic) for your pythonpath at build time.
 Additionally at installation time, the runtime artifact must be downloaded with the right flavor and target.